exhaler/spark/README.md

-# How to setup on you local machine
+# How to setup on your local machine

 - Clone git
 - Run `npm i`